 - Present the project in poster form at a University Honors Poster Presentation held during prep week

-The timing of your honors project and subsequent poster presentation is contingent on several factors.
-The project intent statement is due 2 semesters prior and the project proposal is due 1 semester prior to your poster presentation.
-The actual date is always 9/21 or 2/21 of the semester identified.
-If you find yourself unable to present your poster during your final semester, you will need to move your timeline up 1 semester (or more) to accommodate for that conflict.
+The timing of your honors project and subsequent poster presentation depends on several factors.
+The project intent statement is due two semesters prior to your poster presentation, and the project proposal is due one semester prior.
+If you find yourself unable to present your poster during your final semester, you will need to move your timeline up one semester (or more) to accommodate for that conflict.

 - Semester of your graduation